 15. Don’t be late to meet your shore excursion group

 Shore excursions run on a tight schedule, and showing up late (or unprepared) will annoy your fellow passengers and the guide, and can potentially throw off the timing of your excursion.
 Some tour groups will wait a few minutes for stragglers, but some will leave you behind.
 Good luck trying to get a refund!

 Check the time and place to meet your group on your ticket and paperwork.
-The meeting time is often 15 minutes earlier than the scheduled tour time.
+The meeting time is often 15 or 20 minutes earlier than the scheduled tour time.

 Tours that you book with outside companies will often meet a short (or not-so-short) walk from the ship.
 Give yourself plenty of time to get off the ship and deal with any security or immigration staff, in addition to the time it will take you to get to the meeting point.